bentoco/catalog-api/README.md

 **2. Category Table:**

-- **Description:** The Category table stores information about different categories registered by users.
+- **Description:** The Category table stores information about different category registered by users.
 Each categoryTable has a unique identifier (CategoryID) and is associated with an owner (OwnerID).
 Attributes include title and description.

     - **Table Name:** Category
     - **Primary Key:** CategoryID (Partition Key)